 Union’s aircraft was one of only two in its class to have a 100 percent successful flight record in all six rounds of competition.
 Also, the plane lifted 22 pounds of payload, exactly what matched the students’ engineering predictions for what the plane could safely lift.

-Ashok Ramasubramanian, who is currently on leave, is also a faculty advisor for the team.
+Ashok Ramasubramanian, who is currently on leave, is also a faculty adviser for the team.